Lawrence Kohlberg's stages of moral development: Androcentrism

 A critique of Kohlberg's theory is that it emphasizes justice to the exclusion of other values and so may not adequately address the arguments of those who value other moral aspects of actions.
 Carol Gilligan, in her book In a Different Voice, has argued that Kohlberg's theory is excessively androcentric.
 Kohlberg's theory was initially based on empirical research using only male participants; Gilligan argued that it did not adequately describe the concerns of women.

 Kohlberg stated that women tend to get stuck at level 3, being primarily concerned with details of how to maintain relationships and promote the welfare of family and friends.
 Men are likely to move on to the abstract principles and thus have less concern with the particulars of who is involved.

 Consistent with this observation, Gilligan's theory of moral development does not value justice above other considerations.
 She developed an alternative theory of moral reasoning based on the ethics of caring.
-Critics such as Christina Hoff Sommers argued that Gilligan's research is ill-founded and that no evidence exists to support her conclusion.
+Critics such as Christina Hoff Sommers of the American Enterprise Institute argued that Gilligan's research is ill-founded and that no evidence exists to support her conclusion.

 Cross-cultural generalizability

 Kohlberg's stages are not culturally neutral, as demonstrated by its use for several cultures (particularly in the case of the highest developmental stages).
 Although they progress through the stages in the same order, individuals in different cultures seem to do so at different rates.
 Kohlberg has responded by saying that although cultures inculcate different beliefs, his stages correspond to underlying modes of reasoning, rather than to beliefs.

 Most cultures do place some value of life, truth, and law, but to assert that these values are virtually universal requires more research.
 While there had been some research done to support Kohlberg's assumption of universality for his stages of moral development, there are still plenty of caveats and variations yet to be understood and researched.
 Regarding universality, stages 1, 2, and 3 of Kohlberg's theory can be seen as universal stages cross culturally, only until stages 4 and 5 does universality begin to be scrutinized.

 According to Snarey and Kelio, Kohlberg's theory of moral development is not represented in ideas like Gemeinschaft of the communitive feeling.
 While there had been criticism directed towards the cross-cultural universality of Kohlberg's theory, Carolyn Edwards argued that the dilemma interview method, the standard scoring system, and the cognitive-development theory are all valid and productive in teaching and understanding of moral reasoning across all cultures.